ElCapytan/ElCapytan/README.md

 - 👋 Hi, I’m @ElCapytan or Frankie
-- 👀 I’m a gamer/gymrat in my free time and currently just exploring the realm of software development.
+- I’m a gamer/gymrat in my free time and currently just exploring the realm of software development.
-- 🌱 I’m currently a JavaScript/TypeScript "Programmer" and a soon to be Veteran.
+- I’m currently a JavaScript/TypeScript developer and a now veteran.
-- 💞️ I’m looking to collaborate on any small projects involving `(Java||Type)+Script`
+- I’m looking to collaborate on any small projects involving `(Java||Type)+Script`
 - 📫 For any Questions, Comments, Concerns, Advice... etc... you can reach me at frankie.rican123@gmail.com

 <!---